Fully Funded MFA Programs

 Benefits Offered: Tuition, Health insurance, Partial fee waiver

-The University of Illinois is a world-class research and teaching institution and is home to the third largest library in the country (over eight million volumes - that's a lot of books!).
+The University of Illinois, a renowned global research and educational establishment, houses the nation's third most extensive library, boasting in excess of eight million volumes—an impressive literary collection.
 The MFA program here provides students an opportunity to take classes and study with distinguished faculty.
-The ultimate purpose of the program is to give writers time and space to work on perfecting their art.
-All students accepted into the program are provided financial aid throughout the three-year program.
-Most of this aid comes in the form of teaching assistantships, though there are some fellowships available.
-However, the funding is scaled.
+The program's paramount objective is to afford writers the opportunity and environment to refine their craft.
+Financial assistance is granted to all admitted students for the duration of the three year curriculum.
+Predominantly, this support is delivered via teaching assistantships, with a select number of fellowships accessible However, the funding is scaled.
 The first year of support is set at 33%, where students earn $10,586 and teach one class a semester.
 In the second and third years, students receive 67% appointments that take them to around $21,493.
 There are supplemental fellowship funds that are awarded to beef up the stipend.

 University of California Irvine